Lorándite

 Lorándite is a thallium arsenic sulfosalt with the chemical formula: TlAsS_{2}.
 Though rare, it is the most common thallium-bearing mineral.
-Lorandite occurs in low-temperature hydrothermal associations and in gold and mercury ore deposits.
+Lorándite occurs in low-temperature hydrothermal associations and in gold and mercury ore deposits.
 Associated minerals include stibnite, realgar, orpiment, cinnabar, vrbaite, greigite, marcasite, pyrite, tetrahedrite, antimonian sphalerite, arsenic and barite.

-The mineral is being used for detection of solar neutrino via a certain nuclear reaction involving thallium.
+The mineral is being used for the detection of solar neutrinos via a certain nuclear reaction involving thallium.
 It has a monoclinic crystal structure consisting of spiral chains of AsS_{3} tetrahedra interconnected by thallium atoms, and can be synthesized in the laboratory.

 History

 Lorándite was first discovered at the Allchar deposit, near Kavadarci (now North Macedonia) in 1894 and named after Loránd Eötvös, a prominent Hungarian physicist.

 Distribution

-Apart from the Allchar deposit in North Macedonia, lorandite is also found at the Dzhizhikrut Sb–Hg deposit in Tajikistan and at the Beshtau uranium deposit, near Pyatigorsk, northern Caucasus Mountains, Russia.
+Apart from the Allchar deposit in North Macedonia, lorándite is also found at the Dzhizhikrut Sb–Hg deposit in Tajikistan and at the Beshtau uranium deposit, near Pyatigorsk, northern Caucasus Mountains, Russia.
 As an ore mineral, it is encountered at the Lanmuchang Hg–Tl deposit, Guizhou Province, China; at the Zarshuran gold deposit in northeastern Iran; and at the Lengenbach Quarry in Switzerland.
 In the US, it is present at the New Rambler Cu–Ni mine in Wyoming; at the Jerritt Canyon mines, Independence Mountains district and Carlin Gold mine in Nevada; and at the Mercur gold deposit in Utah.